javacafe01/JavaCafe01/README.md

-### Hi there, I'm [Gokul](https://github.com/JavaCafe01)! :wave:

-I'm just a university student trying to get a degree.
+I'm just a university student trying to get a degree :(

 * :sob: Pursuing my bachelor's degree in Electrical Engineering
 * :school: Attending University of California, San Diego